Our President is On the Road

 "It has been such a pleasure to connect with members in this way.
 Some visits have been in-person and others virtual.
 But all have been inspiring.”

-In Spokane, Crowley addressed an all-member meeting on Dec.
-9, followed by an evening reception with board members and committee leads, hosted by Sue Irwin, Spokane co-president with Ruth May.
-While in Spokane, Crowley took time to tour the Gonzaga University campus as a possible future convention site.
+In Spokane, Crowley met with board members and committee leads at a reception hosted by Spokane co-presidents, Ruth May and Sue Irwin.
+She addressed an all-member meeting on Dec.
+9 and took time to tour the Gonzaga University campus as a possible future convention site.

 She’s also met with members in San Juan, Snohomish and Mason counties and Pullman.
-Next up, in January, is a Zoom presentation with members in the new League in Klickitat/Skamania counties.
+Next up, in January, is a Zoom presentation with members ofin the new League in Klickitat/Skamania counties.

 “The creativity and scope of work being accomplished across the state is a testament to the power of the League,” Crowley noted.